ndardenne/app_MQ_Physique3/README.md

 - Widget_Schrödinger_Dep :
  Time evolution of a wave packet: numerical resolution of the time-dependant Schrödinger equation.

- Push the 'compute' button after selection of the potential and its parameters Once the simulation is complete (see the hourglass in the tab), you can use the time slider ou the player to see the wave packet evolution
+ Push the 'compute' button after selection of the potential and its parameters.

+ Once the simulation is complete (see the hourglass in the tab), you can use the time slider ou the player to see the wave packet evolution.

  !!
 If you want to change the potential and/or its parameters, press the 'hold' button first.
 Otherwise it will compute on the fly the new evolution as you change the parameters. !!!